 - Application procedure (step-by-step procedure)

-The Skilled Immigration Act, the first version of which has been in force since 2020, makes it easier for skilled workers with vocational training or academic qualifications and people with practical professional experience to immigrate to Germany.
-The first changes are already coming into force this year and are intended to further simplify the hiring of employees from abroad.
-The training course covers the following topics, among others:
+The Skilled Immigration Act, which has been in effect in its initial version since 2020, makes it easier for skilled workers with vocational training or an academic degree and individuals with practical professional experience to immigrate to Germany.
+The first amendments are already taking effect this year and are intended to further simplify the hiring of employees from abroad.
+The training covers the following topics, among others:

 - Recognition of foreign qualifications

-- Shortened deadlines for granting settlement permits for skilled workers
+- Shorter processing times for granting a settlement permit to skilled workers

 - Accelerated skilled worker procedure